Heat kernel of supercritical SDEs with unbounded drifts

-We thus establish here some direct bounds on the associated semi-group and its derivatives when the coefficients are smooth which serve as a starting point to derive the estimates concerning the logarithmic gradient of the density.
-This part is crucial and quite intricate (see Theorem \ref{Th41} below).
-Then, in a second time, exploiting thoroughly the two-sided estimate, which holds independently of the smoothness of the coefficients, we establish that the gradient estimates hold also independently of such a smoothness.
-We eventually conclude through a compactness argument.
+We thus establish here some direct bounds on the associated semi-group and its derivatives when the coefficients are smooth and the drift bounded which serve as a starting point to derive the estimates of Theorem \ref{Main}.
+This part is crucial and quite intricate (see Theorems \ref{T8} and \ref{Th41} below).
+Since the two-sided and gradient estimates hold independently of the smoothness of the coefficients {\blue and the boundedness of the drift}, we eventually conclude through compactness {\blue arguments (see Section \ref{FINAL_SEC})}.

 To state our main result, we introduce the regularized flow associated with drift $b$.
-For $\eps>0$, let $b_\eps(t,x):=b(t,\cdot)*\rho_\eps(x)$, where $\rho_\eps(x)=\eps^{-d}\rho(x/\eps)$ and $\rho$ is a smooth density function with support in the unit ball.
-Note that under \eqref{BB0},
+For $\eps>0$, let $b_\eps(t,x):=b(t,\cdot)*\rho_\eps(x)$, where $\rho_\eps(x)=\eps^{-d}\rho(x/\eps)$ and $\rho$ is a smooth density function with support in the unit ball $B(0,1)$.
+Note that under \eqref{BB0}, {\blue